Amaha / / / Differentiating Body Dysmorphic Disorder from General Self-Consciousness

 • Repetitive behaviours: They may engage in repetitive behaviours like mirror-checking, excessive grooming, or comparing themselves to others.

-• Social anxiety: BDD can lead to social anxiety and avoidance of social situations.
+• Social anxiety: BDD leads to social anxiety and avoidance of social situations.
+It results in severe social withdrawal or a habit of stepping out only after much preparation, anxiety and when absolutely unavoidable

 • Avoidance of activities: Individuals may avoid activities that could draw attention to their perceived flaws.

-• Depression and anxiety: BDD can contribute to depression and anxiety by fostering intense preoccupation with perceived flaws, leading to feelings of worthlessness, shame, and isolation.
+• Depression and anxiety: BDD contributes to depression and anxiety by fostering intense preoccupation with perceived flaws, leading to feelings of worthlessness, shame, and isolation.
 The constant self-scrutiny and fear of judgment can erode self-esteem, fueling a cycle of emotional distress.
+Suicidal thoughts and attempts are known to occur.

 General Self-Consciousness vs. BDD